 Setting up OSSEC alerts¶

 OSSEC is an open source host-based intrusion detection system (IDS) that we use to perform log analysis, file integrity checking, policy monitoring, rootkit detection and real-time alerting.
 It is installed on the Monitor Server and constitutes that machine’s main function.
-OSSEC works in a server-agent scheme, that is, the OSSEC server extends its existing functions to the App Server through an agent installed on that server, covering monitoring for both machines.
+OSSEC works in a server-agent scheme, that is, the OSSEC server extends its existing functions to the Application Server through an agent installed on that server, covering monitoring for both machines.

 What you need: